DavidAndersson/Dafaq/README.md

 # Simulation of Complex Systems

+This project was carried out in the course "Simulation of Complex Systems" (FFR120) between November and December 2021.

 Main Question trying to be answered by the simulation:
 - Is there a number of political parties which optimizes the average happiness in the population.